-The eastern region of Mauritius features large stretches of sandy beaches.
-This part of the island is also the windiest, with a pleasant soft breeze in summer and becomes cooler in winter, beaten by the south-east winds.
+The eastern region of Mauritius features large stretches of sandy beaches, with a pleasant soft breeze in summer and becomes cooler in winter, beaten by the south-east winds.
 The beautiful beach of Belle-Mare, the longest of the island, Bras d’Eau forest, golf courses and Ile aux Cerfs, among others, are some of the attractions in this region to discover during your holidays in Mauritius.

-Île D’ambre is one of the largest islets in Mauritius with over three miles of solitude on trails meandering through forests, lakes, ruins and to the sea.
+Île D’ambre also known as D’ambre island, is one of the largest islets in Mauritius with over three miles of solitude on trails meandering through forests, lakes, ruins and to the sea.
 The island has no permanent resident, but gets a few visitors each day.
-The trails on the island are part of a government-built “Nature Walk’ that is well-maintained and easy to follow.
-There is a very nice picnic area pavilion on the island as well.

 The café-bar located on Azuri beach offers a relaxed atmosphere, pleasant environment and comfort food.
 As an ideal place to snack, grab some fast food or even savour a cocktail at dusk.